mukkino/itch-batch-downloader/README.md

 - install [Chrome](https://www.google.com/intl/en_us/chrome/)
 - install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/details.aspx?id=48145) (64-bit) version
 - install [Python for Windows](https://www.python.org/downloads/windows/).
 This itch-batch-downloader version has been tested against version [3.10.7](https://www.python.org/downloads/release/python-3107/) - Windows installer (64-bit).
 Install with "Install Now", tick "Add Python 3.10 to PATH" and "Disable path lenght limit"
 - open cmd shell (no need to be Administrator).
-At the command promprt go to the same directory where you have your itch-batch-downloader.py script and from there execute the following commands:
+At the command prompt go to the same directory where you have your itch-batch-downloader.py script and from there execute the following commands:
 ```
 py -m pip install --upgrade pip
 py -m pip install --user virtualen